RafaelGallo/LLM_Health_MedGemma/README.md

-# LLM_Health_MedGemma
+# LLM Health MedGemma

-LLM project using MedGemma model with prompt engineering for tomographic image analysis
+LLM project using MedGemma model with prompt engineering for tomographic image analysis.